pulumi/pulumi-hugo/themes/default/content/blog/next-level-iac-pulumi-runtime-logic/index.md

 Our users are always telling us (particularly the ones who come to Pulumi from other IaC tools) that being able to use general-purpose languages to manage their infrastructure was a game changer for them.

 I know it was for me.
 As a JavaScript developer, when I discovered Pulumi and saw that I could do pretty much everything I was doing with Terraform _but with TypeScript_, I was immediately hooked; that's all it took.
-For me, just being able to write my resource declarations in a full-featured language that I knew well, and that my IDE deeply understood, was huge.
+Just being able to write my resource declarations in a language I knew well (and that my IDE understood) was huge.

-But it's easy to forget, even when you've been using Pulumi for a while, that you aren't just getting the language alone --- you're getting the full breadth and capability of that language's runtime environment as well.
+But it's easy to forget, even when you've been using Pulumi for a while, that you aren't just getting the language alone --- you're getting the full capability of the language's runtime environment also.
 Not just JavaScript, but all of Node.js.
-Not just C#, but everything the .NET framework and common-language runtime have to offer.
+Not just C#, but everything the .NET framework, runtime, and ecosystem have to offer.

 This is quite a big deal, actually.
-Whereas with other tools, you're bound by the limitations of the tool's DSL (CloudFormation YAML, Terraform HCL, etc.), with Pulumi, you have no such constraints; you can do just about anything your chosen language and runtime can do.
-That means much more than just declare long lists of cloud resources --- it means unlocking all sorts of capabilities that allow you do more with less, handle change easily, and really bring your infrastructure-management practice to a whole new level.
+Whereas with other tools, you're often bound by the limits of the tool's DSL, with Pulumi, you have no such constraints; you can do just about anything your chosen language can do.
+That means much more than just declaring long lists of cloud resources --- it means unlocking all kinds of capabilities that can help bring your infrastructure-management practice to a whole new level.

-In this post, the first of a series, we'll show you a few things you can do to take advantage of this reality.
+In this post, the first of a new series we're calling Next-level IaC, we'll show you a few small but useful ways you can take advantage of this reality --- first, by spotting some opportunities to simplify your deployments.

 ## Run pre-deployment tasks with Pulumi

-Since a Pulumi program is just a regular program, you can take actions programmatically before runs --- specifically before Pulumi begins [registering resource declarations](https://www.pulumi.com/docs/concepts/how-pulumi-works).
+Fundamentally, a Pulumi program is just a regular program.
+That means you can take actions programmatically at runtime --- before the Pulumi engine gets going.

-Suppose you were writing a program to deploy a static website.
-With a traditional IaC tool, you might model the deployment in steps:
+Suppose you were tasked with writing the code to deploy and manage a static website.
+Conceptually, you might break this process up into a few separate steps:

 1. Build the website
-1. Deploy the supporting infrastructure (cloud storage, content-delivery front-end)
+1. Deploy the supporting infrastructure (e.g, the cloud storage, maybe a content-delivery network)
 1. Copy the content of the website into the infrastructure

-To execute these steps, you might reach for something like Bash, writing a shell script similar to the following, which uses [Hugo](https://gohugo.io/), a popular static-site generator, to build the website, Pulumi to provision the infrastructure, and the AWS CLI to upload the content:
+This you might lead you to reach for Bash to write up a shell script like the one below, which uses [Hugo](https://gohugo.io/) (a popular static-site generator) to build the website, Pulumi to provision the infrastructure, and the AWS CLI to push the built website up into the AWS cloud:

 ```bash
 #!/bin/bash